CLoVE: Personalized Federated Learning through Clustering of Loss Vector Embeddings: Performance Evaluation

 \subsection{Experimental Setup}

-\paragraph{Datasets and Models} We evaluate our method on three types of tasks -- image classification, text classification, and image reconstruction -- using five widely-used datasets: MNIST: handwritten digit images (10 classes), Fashion-MNIST (FMNIST): clothing items (10 classes), CIFAR-10: colored natural images (10 classes), Amazon Reviews: text-based sentiment classification (binary -- positive/negative), and AG News: news article classification (4 categories).
-For the classification tasks, we use three different convolutional neural networks (CNNs): a shared CNN model for MNIST and FMNIST, a deeper CNN for CIFAR-10, a TextCNN for AG News, and an MLP-based model (AmazonMLP) for Amazon Reviews.
+\paragraph{Datasets and Models} We evaluate our method on three types of tasks -- image classification, text classification, and image reconstruction -- using six widely-used datasets: MNIST, Fashion-MNIST (FMNIST), CIFAR-10, FEMNIST, Amazon Reviews, and AG News.
+For the classification tasks, we use three different convolutional neural networks (CNNs): a shared CNN model for MNIST, FMNIST and FEMNIST, a deeper CNN for CIFAR-10, a TextCNN for AG News, and an MLP-based model (AmazonMLP) for Amazon Reviews.
 For the unsupervised image reconstruction tasks on MNIST and FMNIST, we use a simple autoencoder, while a convolutional autoencoder is employed for CIFAR-10.
-Further details about these datasets and model architectures can be found in App. \ref{app:hyperparameters-and-datasets}.
+Unless stated otherwise, each model is initialized independently using PyTorch's default random initialization.
+Further details about these datasets and model architectures can be found in Appendix~\ref{app:hyperparameters-and-datasets}.